Adult PH Patients

 Linking clinical research and state-of-the-art treatment, Stanford is internationally recognized for excellence in the diagnosis and treatment of patients with cardiopulmonary disease.
 The first heart-lung transplant in the world was performed at Stanford in a patient with pulmonary hypertension.
 Since then, cardiologists and pulmonologists at Stanford have been at the forefront of new developments in the treatment of pulmonary hypertension and in evaluating new pharmacologic agents which offer potentially promising therapeutic benefits.
 Working in conjunction with the lung and heart-lung transplant program, clinical trials are being conducted, using agents that may function as a bridge to transplantation, or as palliative therapy for patients with severe end-stage pulmonary hypertension who are not appropriate transplant candidates.

 Social Work Referral & Consultation

 The Wall Center has dedicated adult and pediatric clinical social workers who work closely with patients, families and other support persons to identify a patient's diverse non-medical needs and to provide education, community resource referrals, and counsel for those dealing with a Pulmonary Hypertension diagnosis.
 They are an essential component of the clinical team who attend to PH patients in the hospital and in our outpatient clinics.
 Clinical social workers also provide input on financial and entitlement benefit programs; coordination of community supports; crisis intervention; psychological support; substance use recovery and mental health referrals; and promotion of each individual's strengths to best cope with one's medical situation.

 Our social work also hosts a monthly PH Support Group for patients and caregivers which is open to both Stanford and non-Stanford patients.
-For more information on the support group click here.

 About the Center